 SUBMISSION AND APPROVAL OF A THESIS PROPOSAL

-After securing a thesis supervisor and developing a thesis topic in consultation with that supervisor, the student submits a Preliminary Thesis Proposal (Form A*), outlining the focus and approach of the proposed thesis, to the Department by November 1st of the second year (or third year for Direct Entry students).
-The student is urged to consult with at least three or four further members of the graduate faculty to gain additional perspectives on the design and viability of the project.
-The student lists the names of the faculty members consulted, and is invited to suggest the names of up to four faculty members to be considered as potential members of the supervisory committee.
+After securing a thesis supervisor and developing a thesis topic in consultation with that supervisor, the student and supervisor work together to submit Preliminary Thesis Proposal and Committee Request List (Form A* Revised 12 September 2019), to the Department by May 15th of the first year (or second year for Direct Entry students).
+The student is urged to consult with four (or, at a minimum, three) further members of the graduate faculty to gain additional perspectives on the design and viability of the project.
+The student lists the names of the faculty members consulted and the names of up to four faculty members to be considered as potential members of the supervisory committee.

 The Preliminary Thesis Proposal is a statement of approximately 1-2 single-spaced pages that outlines the focus and approach of the proposed program of research.
 Successful proposals will be written in clear, concise prose.
 It is, as its title suggests, preliminary: the position paper component of the Special Fields Exam will provide the opportunity for revision and expansion.
 Students should feel free, if it in fact reflects their current thinking, to use their Program of Study from a SSHRC or Plan of Study from a OGS proposal.

 PH.D.
 THESIS SUPERVISORY COMMITTEES

-After the preliminary proposal has been received, the Director and Associate Director, Ph.D., will determine the composition of the supervisory committee (usually the supervisor plus two additional members).
+After the preliminary proposal and committee request list have been received, the Director and Associate Director, Ph.D., will determine the composition of the supervisory committee (usually the supervisor plus two additional members).
 In exceptional cases, a fourth member may be added if a particular kind of expertise is desirable.